jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ```

 So I will say again.
 This is not a scope of this article so we ignore issues like:
-- Multiple request will be done after re-creating activity (eg. rotation the screen).
+- Multiple requests will be done after re-creating activity (eg. rotation the screen).
-- Creating multiple threads that is not memory and CPU efficient.
+- Creating multiple threads that are not memory and CPU efficient.
 - Memory leaks that are caused by threads.
 - Crashes can be caused by returning value in wrong activity state (eg. after `onDestory()` ).

-There are lot of solutions for those problems, but we will focus on showing errors to user.
+There are a lot of solutions for those problems, but we will focus on showing errors to the user.

-## Ugly way
+# Ugly way

 So the simples solution for error handling will be: